BaltixSport Is Permanently Relocating to Lithuania

 Both tests are equally accepted, but you don’t need to take both.
 Here’s a quick comparison:

-Strong in reading/writing & math
+Strong in reading/writing & math | Strong in science reasoning |

-Fewer questions, more time per question
+Fewer questions, more time per question | More questions, less time per question |

-Optional essay still available (but not always required)
+Optional essay discontinued | Optional essay still available (but not always required) |

 Try practice tests for both and see which one fits your strengths better.